This Korean seafood hot pot is hearty, spicy, packed with savory and briny flavors!

 - 1 tablespoon minced garlic

 - 1 teaspoon grated ginger

-- 3 to 4 cups anchovy broth or water
+- 3 cups (or 4) anchovy broth or water

-- 1 tablespoon of fresh lemon juice - optional
+- 1 tablespoon fresh lemon juice - optional

 - Scrub and place the clams in salted water (1 tablespoon of salt in 2 to 3 cups of water) for 30 minutes or longer to get the clams to spit out the sand.
 Separate the top shell from the crab and remove the gills.
 Clean the shell part thoroughly, with a kitchen brush or a toothbrush, under running water.
 Break (or cut) the body in half (or quarters).
 Clean the squid and fish, and cut into bite size pieces.
 Clean the shrimp.

 - Scatter the seafood pieces on top of vegetables, placing the clams/mussels closer to the bottom of the pan.
 Add 3 cups of broth and the seasoning paste, reserving 1 tablespoon to add as necessary to your liking.
 Top it with the watercress (or crown daisy), and cook over medium high heat until the clams/mussels are open, the fish is cooked through and the vegetables are softened.
 Drizzle the optional lemon juice over.
 Stir occasionally.

 - You can add more broth and any remaining ingredients while eating if you’re cooking at the table.